Singapore national under-23 football team: Controversial

 On 12 July 2023, FAS has confirmed the departure of Philippe Aw as U-23 head coach.
 He was replaced by former national team player, Nazri Nasir who lead the squad during the 2024 AFC U-23 Asian Cup qualifiers.
 Additionally, Nazri, who is currently the Senior Singapore national team assistant coach, will also be assigned to the Young Lions team in the Singapore Premier League.
 This enables him to track the progress and oversee the development of the young footballers.
 Players will also have individual development plans to allow the coach to improve their abilities over the two years of preparation.
 The review panel observed that players arrived for pre games training with different levels of fitness and conditioning.
 A standard operating procedure will be drawn up to aim to deliver at least two warm-up matches prior to the tournaments.
 The FAS will also adjust the league scheduling to ensure the age-group players meet this requirement with a minimum of two weeks preparation for the priority tournaments while diets of the players will also be planned when the FAS has control of the meals which currently, only hydration is monitored, while players are advised on healthy eating.

 Nazri have his provisional squad report for centralised training from 21 August 2023 in which FAS has made adjustments to the 2023 Singapore Premier League fixture calendar to allow the team to have uninterrupted 14-day preparation as they travelled to Thailand to play a couple of friendly before flying off to Vietnam for their 2024 AFC U-23 Asian Cup qualifiers.
 Eventually Singapore failed to qualify to the final tournament.

 Players

 Current squad

-The following players were called up for the training camp in Dubai ahead of SEA Games.
+The following players were called up for the 2026 March Training Camp.

 Caps and goals updated as of 9 September 2025, after the match against Bangladesh.